AnyLog-co/documentation/13- Support & Troubleshooting/01- FAQ.md

 **Q: Do you support HA / DR?**

 Yes — at least 2 operators residing in the same cluster gets you both data resilience (replication) and high availability (query failover).
-See [High Availability & Data Resilience](../09-%20Data%20Management/03-%20High%20Availability.md) for the full mechanism.
+See <a href="../09-%20Data%20Management/03-%20High%20Availability.md" target="_blank">High Availability & Data Resilience</a> for the full mechanism.

 **Q: Why isn't my data replicating across the cluster even though distributor/consumer are enabled?**